KaustubhPatange/XClipper/README.md

 ## Features

-Originally inspired from [Ditto](https://ditto-cp.sourceforge.io/) but with **synchronization** support for Android.

 - Clean & **beautiful** UI.
 - **Easier** to use and manage.
 - Password Protection for Database, [learn more](https://github.com/KaustubhPatange/XClipper/wiki/Password-Protect-Database).
-- Database syncing between devices, [learn more](https://github.com/KaustubhPatange/XClipper/wiki/Data-Synchronization).
+- Clipboard syncing between devices, [learn more](https://github.com/KaustubhPatange/XClipper/wiki/Data-Synchronization).
 - Lot more... _but just leaving it here_.

 ## Compilation Guide